-3690 Caching of system registers in TLBs In addition to being out-of-order due to pipeline effects, some 3691 system registers may be indirectly cached within the TLB.
+Caching of system registers in TLBs In addition to being out-of-order due to pipeline effects, some system registers may be indirectly cached within the TLB.

 We have already seen one such TLB-cacheable register: the MAIR register.
-Direct writes to the MAIR may fail to be seen by program-order-later translations, even after context-synchronization, as the translations may get their value from the TLB, and the TLB may have stored a result which depended on the previous value of the MAIR.
-To ensure that an update to the MAIR, or any other TLB-cacheable register, is observed by program-order-later translations, requires both TLB maintenance and context synchronization, in that order.
+Direct writes to the MAIR may fail to be seen by program-order-later translations, even after context-synchronization, as the translations may get their value from a stale value in the TLB which was computed using the old MAIR.
+To ensure that an update to a TLB-cacheable register is observed by program-order-later translations, both TLB maintenance and context synchronization are required, in that order.